Experimental artist Bruce Lamont has every right to be angry.

 Do you feel that some of the best music happens by accident?

 Oh yeah, totally.
 I’m a firm believer of that.
 Happy accidents happen all the time.
 You can’t make Black Sabbath not tune their guitars properly when they double-track to get that amazing, that classic, Sabbath-like guitar bends and stuff.
-I’m paranoid those guitars are out of tune.
+On Paranoid, those guitars are out of tune [with each other].
 It sounds amazing.
 I’m 90 percent sure that was a happy accident.
-So glad that happened (laughs).
+So glad that happened [laughs].

 I read that you’re a fan of author George Orwell.
 Is any of Orwell’s dystopian landscape heard in the new record?